codywb/slack-pyblock-builder/README.md

 - #### Publishing and Updating Home Tab Views

   Great!
-So, composing a Home tabb view using **PyBlock Builder** is just as easy as composing a message!
+So, composing a Home tab view using **PyBlock Builder** is just as easy as composing a message!
 But how do I actually make them show, you ask?
 Just like `Message` objects, `AppHome` objects are also equipped with a method that allows for easier publishing and updating when using Slack's [Bolt for Python SDK](https://slack.dev/bolt-python/tutorial/getting-started).